afilimonov/generative-ai/liar.md

 Despite their deep expertise, these experts still fall into Herbie’s trap.
 Why?
 Because they underestimated how tricky AI alignment really is.
 Even today, some of the best minds in AI are grappling with this very problem.
 If Herbie—a robot built by experts—can cause chaos by misunderstanding human emotions and intentions, what does that say about our modern AI systems?
 We often talk about AI alignment like it’s a puzzle we can solve if we just tweak the algorithms enough.
 But the truth is, even experts can’t always predict how an AI will interpret human values, especially when things get complex and nuanced.

-### **Modern Echoes: Google’s Gemini Debacle**
+### **Google’s Gemini Debacle**

 > “He doesn’t mean to do wrong!
 It’s just that he doesn’t understand.” - Susan Calvin

 Fast forward to today, and you can see similar issues playing out in real-time.
-Remember the recent launch of Google’s Gemini AI?
-It was supposed to be a game-changer, but it stumbled right out of the gate.
-Users quickly noticed that Gemini, while technically correct in many of its responses, was often contextually off or socially tone-deaf.
-It wasn’t “lying” like Herbie, but it was still delivering results that didn’t align with what people expected or needed.
-Just like Susan Calvin, Bogert, and Ashe in *Liar!*, the developers of Gemini are top-tier experts, yet their creation still fell into the same trap: misunderstanding the human side of things.

-The Gemini example shows that even the most advanced AI systems can end up misaligned when they miss the subtle cues that define human interactions.
-The problem isn’t just technical—it’s deeply human.
-And that’s what makes AI alignment so challenging and, frankly, fascinating.
+The recent launch of Google’s Gemini AI offers a modern parallel to the dilemmas in Liar!, but with a twist that brings out another facet of the AI alignment challenge: over-alignment.
+The issue with Gemini wasn’t that it “didn’t understand”—it was that it understood too narrowly, projecting values and assumptions that were overly shaped by the biases and limited perspectives of its developers.

+Gemini’s problem wasn’t a lack of intelligence or context-awareness; it was the unintended consequence of over-alignment to a specific, narrow set of values—those embedded in the experiences, backgrounds, and expectations of the people who designed it.
+While its creators aimed for an AI that aligned with human values, the result was an AI system that reflected only a small slice of the human experience, leading to responses that were tone-deaf or culturally misaligned for broader audiences.

+This phenomenon, often referred to as value projection, occurs when AI systems overly adapt to the biases of their developers, resulting in outputs that reflect those biases while excluding or misinterpreting other perspectives.
+The problem here isn’t a lack of alignment—it’s alignment that’s too precise within a limited framework.
+Just as Herbie misinterpreted the broader human context by focusing too narrowly on avoiding immediate emotional harm, Gemini over-aligned to the values and assumptions programmed into it, leading to outputs that were technically correct but socially or culturally off the mark.

+This highlights a critical aspect of AI alignment: striking the right balance between aligning AI with broadly shared human values while ensuring that it remains adaptable, inclusive, and capable of handling diverse perspectives.
+Over-alignment, like under-alignment, can lead to results that feel untrustworthy or even alien to those outside the narrow value set the AI has adopted.

-### **Good Intentions Gone Wrong: The Slippery Slope of Misalignment**
+### **Good Intentions Gone Wrong**

 > “It’s not his fault.
 He couldn’t help it!
 It’s all so completely logical!” - Susan Calvin